Student Supervisor Handbook: Supervising Student Workers

 - Communicating with supervisor if leaving student work position

-One-on-one reviews are a great opportunity for students to get feedback and develop professional skills and habits.
+One-on-one reviews are a great opportunity for students to get feedback and develop workplace skills and habits.
 These reviews should include student self-reflection, specific feedback, reiteration of expectations, and the mutual development of learning goals.
-They should also include an opportunity for students to self-evaluate and provide feedback to their supervisor.
+They should also include an opportunity for students to self-evaluate and to provide feedback to their supervisor.

 These meetings are not the only time that feedback should be provided to a student worker.
-Feedback on performance, both positive and constructive, should be given consistently thoughout the student's employment.
+Feedback on performance, both positive and constructive, should be given consistently throughout the student's employment.
 Do not wait for a review to address a performance or behavior issue.

 Supervisors of students are in a unique position to demonstrate compassion for students in distress.
 As a supervisor, you may notice when a student worker seems to be having a difficult time.
 Sometimes students cannot or will not turn to family or friends in times of distress.
 Your expression of concern may be a critical factor in supporting a student’s academic career and their emotional well-being.